 Locate rental assistance as we as agencies that offer deposit help in San Bernardino County California.
 Several non-profit organizations, government programs, and other agencies focus on preventing evictions, offering low income housing, and providing emergency rent help.

 Low income individuals and people facing evictions have access to several programs that may be able to help them in a crisis.
 Thousands of local San Bernardino families qualify for rent help every year and benefit from these resources.
 However funding is limited and not everyone will qualify.
 Each charity and government organization listed below has limited funds for helping with housing, rent, and other bills.

-The non-profits and other organizations listed below administer many of the programs, and if they can’t offer emergency rental help themselves, they can often refer applicants to either government programs or other local charities or resources that can provide support.
+The non-profits and other organizations listed below administer many of the programs, and if they can’t offer emergency rental or security deposit help themselves, they can often refer applicants to either government programs or other local charities or resources that can provide support.
 Call and apply for help if you are facing an eviction.

 San Bernardino County Transitional Assistance Department (TAD) administers a so called General Relief Program.
 What this does is it provides short term loan assistance to low income and indigent individuals and families if they need temporary housing or other aid.
 (760) 957-1401